Ada-Developers-Academy/daily-curriculum/week07/monday/rspec-with-rails.md

     rails generate rspec:install

-This command creates the necassary directories and files to run our specs.
+This command creates the necessary directories and files to run our specs.
 The most notable is `spec/spec_helper.rb`, this file is where all of our testing setup is done.
 The rpsec install command added pretty much everything we need to the file.

 Now rspec is ready, let's create some code to test.